forestryio/forestry.io/hugo/content/docs/previews/build-commands.md

 | Variable | Description |
 | :--- | :--- |
 | GATSBY_HOT_LOADER | Enable [fast-refresh](https://github.com/gatsbyjs/gatsby/pull/21534)|

+{{% warning %}}

+Careful, those variables are stored as plain text in Forestry configuration file versioned in your repository.
+Don't store any personal or sensitive information in there.
+We recommend using something like [`dotenv`](https://www.npmjs.com/package/dotenv) to store credentials and API Keys.

+{{% /warning %}}

 ### Customizing the Preview Command